software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

+{: .important-title }

 > Exercise 19
 >
+> Implement a REST API endpoint for _getting a category by id_.
+Return an appropriate HTTP status code and error message in the following error case:
+>
+> - Category with the provided id does not exist
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 20
+>
-> Implement a REST API endpoint for _getting the quizzes of a category_.
+> Implement a REST API endpoint for _getting the quizzes of a category_ in newest to oldest order.
 Only _published quizzes of the category_ should be returned by the endpoint.
 Return an appropriate HTTP status code and error message in the following error case:
 >
 > - Category with the provided id does not exist
 >